PyWavelets/pywt/doc/source/dev/conduct/code_of_conduct.rst

 *This section summarizes the most important points, more details can be found in* :ref:`CoC_reporting_manual`.

 We will investigate and respond to all complaints.
-The SciPy Code of Conduct Committee and the SciPy Steering Committee (if involved) will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).
+The PyWavelets Code of Conduct Committee and the PyWavelets Steering Committee (if involved) will protect the identity of the reporter, and treat the content of complaints as confidential (unless the reporter agrees otherwise).

-In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from SciPy communication channels; please see the manual for details.
+In case of severe and obvious breaches, e.g. personal threat or violent, sexist or racist language, we will immediately disconnect the originator from PyWavelets communication channels; please see the manual for details.

 In cases not involving clear severe and obvious breaches of this code of conduct, the process for acting on any received code of conduct violation